 PODS sizing anomalies

-You probably noticed that PODS’ 16-foot containers have the lowest weight limit and that the small 7-foot units can hold the most weight.
+You probably noticed that the PODS 16-foot containers has the lowest weight limit and that the small 7-foot units can hold the most weight.

 Though strange, this is probably due to the heavier weight of the larger containers and the limits of what the delivery trucks can hoist and haul.